Five Serie A games off as coronavirus brings chaos to Italian sport - RFI

 Juventus said that "six days after the match, the Bianconeri players showed no symptoms but remain under medical supervision".

 However, the team will not practice until further notice.
-The club said that four Pianese players have now tested positive for coronavirus.
+Four Pianese players have now tested positive for coronavirus.

 On Saturday, it was revealed that the number of cases of the new coronavirus in Italy had exceeded 1,000 with the death toll rising by eight to 29 in the past 24 hours.